svanoort/pyresttest/README.md

 # Quickstart Part 1: Setting Up a Sample REST Service
 In order to get started with PyRestTest, we will need a REST service with an API to work with.

-Fortunately, there is a small Restful API included with the project.
+Fortunately, there is a small RESTful service included with the project.

 Let's **grab a copy of the code** to start:
 ```shell